Is peanut butter keto?

 Taste

-Disappointingly Bon Appétit in looking for the best peanut butter[3] considered only taste; whether it was healthy or otherwise was not reasoned important.
+Disappointingly Bon Appétit in looking for the best peanut butter[3] considered only taste; whether it was healthy or otherwise was not reasoned to be important.
 Unsweetened and non-homogenised products were disqualified, nor even considered; say no more.

 So yes this page about wholesome, keto foods is controversial.
 Personally I cannot recommend and would not eat most commercial peanut butters, processed honeys or supermarket bread.